LaurentCorrea/repo-remoto/README.md

-# Repositorio Remoto
+# Repositorio Remoto Depois do Clone

-Commit antes do Clone
+Cescrição inserida no repositorio remoto depois do clone.